thekaigonzalez/gterminal/LOADERS.md

 ## No Loader

 No loader is the simplest approach to a shell, have the user start a program which immediately throws them into a shell.
 No pre-computing, booting, or anything of the sort required.
 This method is the fastest and most effective for quick systems that don't need much setup/requirement.
-The main shell engines which utilize this method are Kux (Somewhat, see below), KTerminal, and GTerminal.
+The main shell engines which utilize this method are Kux (Somewhat, see below) and KTerminal.

 A no-loader would look something like this: